 Verbal or physical abuse may include abusive behavior such as insults, put-downs, coarse language, or other types of verbal or physical behavior that a reasonable person would deem threatening, intimidating, or humiliating.
 A person's job performance may be sabotaged or undermined without good reason.

 Tracking California’s Sexual Harassment Prevention Training Laws

 States across America have now signed into law that employers must provide workplace harassment training in addition to Title VII of the Civil Rights Act of 1964.
 Federal and State Statutory Bills work together to provide a safe working environment for employees and fight against harassment.

 Sexual Harassment Training California AB 1825

-California’s harassment Assembly Bill 1825, which was signed by California Governor Arnold Schwarzenegger on September 30, 2004, is a California state law that requires employers to provide sexual harassment training and education in the workplace.
-The law established that all California businesses with 50 or more full-time, part-time, temporary employees, or contractors residing in California would be required to provide training in sexual harassment to supervisory employees every two years.
-AB 1825 went into effect on August 17, 2007 under the Fair Employment and Housing Act.
+California’s Harassment Assembly Bill 1825, which California Governor Arnold Schwarzenegger signed on September 30, 2004, is a California state law that requires employers to provide sexual harassment training and education in the workplace.
+The law established that all California businesses with 50 or more full-time, part-time, temporary employees or contractors residing in California would be required to provide training in sexual harassment to supervisory employees every two years.
+AB 1825 went into effect on August 17, 2007, under the Fair Employment and Housing Act.